KraXen72/crankshaft/USERSCRIPTS.md

 }
 ```

-After that, you're all set!
-You've successfully added a custom setting to your krunker script, and can use the value however you like.
-In order to add more settings, simply create another key and define the properties you need!
+With this, the custom setting has been successfully added to the script, and is able to use the value however you like.
+To add more settings, simply create another key and define more setting properties.
 ```js
 this.settings = {
 	"mySuperAwesomeCustomSetting": {